This possibly useful post was hiding under the Kit menu, so I have republished it here:

 And lo and behold, I found the aptly named Escapist 25 litre biking pack with (that list again:) hipbelt, ventilation, no lumbar pad, hand luggage size, stash pocket, load lifters, inside/out side compression straps, top compression straps, machinewashability and ventilated harness, as well as being lightweight and panel loading.
 It even has a built-in rain cover and a zipped bottom opening so I can get my sleeping bag out straight away, and a zip-in divider to separate wet or dirty shoes or clothes from the rest.
 It’s basically very hard to beat!
 The only thing that’s missing is the Osprey Stow on the Go pole carrying system, now that I am using Pacerpoles on my walks, but I just clip them into the sternum and waist belt when I am not using them, which isn’t often.
 (And I have just realised how much the Escapist resembles my first backpack love, the MM32 …)

-Basically, after seven years and near enough 3,500 km of backpack carrying, I now have a Talon 44, Tempest 30 and 20 (daypack), and Stella the Escapist at 25 litres.
+Basically, after ten years and near enough 5,000 km of backpack carrying, I now have a pack for every occasion, hot or cold, big or small.
 I still have a wandering eye for packs, but I can’t seem to beat the ones I’ve got, because I have picked them for their features and fit, not fickle fads.
 I have a pack for long winter or Norwegian walks, for lightweight camino hikes and for local strolls, and I love them all.
-Apart from the Talon 44, they can even go in the washing machine!
-How good is that!

 No matter how much you ponder and list the features you want and don’t want in a pack though, nothing beats trying them on, with weight in, and moving about with them for a period of time.
 Ideally longer than you can in a shop unless you stay all day.
 That said, a good outdoor shop should help you load it up with beanbags or weights and help you adjust it to fit you.
 And make sure you try some that are not on your list too, you might surprise yourself!